ldunham1/PySignal/README.md

 ## What's missing?

-The goal of this library is to mimic Qt's callback system without requiring all either end of the signal/slot to be a QObject derivative.
+The goal of this library is to mimic Qt's callback system without requiring either end of the signal/slot to be a QObject derivative.

 That said in the current state it is missing the following features:

 * It does not handle multiple threads.
 The slots are called in the same thread as the signal.
   This is because I am currently not aware of a way to do this in Python without implementing an equivalent to QObject which I am trying to avoid.
 * There is no type checking.
 Qt requires signals to declare the type of the data they emit.
 This is great for C++ but I feel it's not very pythonic and so do not implement that behavior.
-* You can only query the calling function/method.
-In Qt you can check what object sent a signal.
-Again this relies on inheriting from a QObject and Qt managing states, which are somethings I was trying to avoid.
-You can easily retrieve the owner of the "sender", whether it's an object or module.
-Another, clearer alternative is that you can send `self` as the first parameter of the signal. e.g. `signal.emit(self, arg1, arg2)` and the slot will need to expect the first argument to be the sender.

-If anyone has any suggestions or solutions on how I can overcome these caveats, I'm all ears and very willing to implement it or accept pull requests from other people too
+If anyone has any suggestions or solutions on how these caveats can be overcome, feel free to raise issues or create pull requests.
+Communication will always be welcome and open.

 ## Comparisons To Other Libraries

 There are a few other libraries to compare with that implement Signals.
-I am not completely familiar with them so please correct me if I am wrong.
+Please contact for corrections if there is any incorrect or misleading information.
 These may serve your purposes better depending on what you are doing.
 The goal of PySignal is first and foremost to be a Qt style signal slot system so the comparisons are written with that in mind.

 ### [Blinker](https://github.com/jek/blinker)

 Blinker appears to implement a very similar signal to slot mechanism.
 It is inspired by the django signal system.

-+ It has a few more convenience methods like temporary connections and the ability to handle dispatch logic based on input
++ It has a few more convenience methods like temporary connections and the ability to handle dispatch logic based on input.
-- It does not try and keep the Qt interface naming since it prefers the django system instead
+- It does not try and keep the Qt interface naming since it prefers the django system instead.
-- It does not appear to support partials and lambdas
+- It does not appear to support partials and lambdas.

 ### [SmokeSignal](https://github.com/shaunduncan/smokesignal/)

 SmokeSignal is another django inspired signal system.

 * It has a decorator based interface with a focus on slots rather than signals. ie slots listen for a signal rather than a signal calling a list of slots.
-+ It has support for one time calls
++ It has support for one time calls.
 + It supports contexts that can fire signals on entry and exit.
-- It does not implement a Qt style signal slot interface
+- It does not implement a Qt style signal slot interface.
 - It does not appear to support partials and lambdas.

 ## Changelog